Inside Out & Back Again: Characters

 Hà Kim - the protagonist of the book.
 She is a ten-year-old and a Buddhist.

 Khôi - one of Hà's older brothers.
 He is a fourteen-year-old and the second youngest.

 Vũ - one of Hà's older brothers.
 He is eighteen and is a huge fan of Bruce Lee and martial arts.
 By the end of the book, he goes by "Vu Lee".

 Quang - Hà's oldest brother.
 He is twenty-one and a student in engineering.
 He is decently erudite in speaking English and became a translator for the other refugees during their stay in Guam.

-Hà's mother - Hà's mother.
-She is a war wife and a widow, who has sold her amethyst ring.
+Hà's mother - She is a war wife and a widow, who has sold her amethyst ring.
 She originates from Northern Vietnam.

 Hà's father - Hà's deceased father.
-He was a soldier for Vietnam and originates from the Nỏth.
+He was a soldier for Vietnam and originates from the North.

 Miss Xinh - Hà's teacher in Vietnam.

 TiTi - Hà's friend who leaves to escape Vietnam in Vũng Tàu.

 Pink Boy - Hà's bully.
 By the end of the book, he stops bullying Hà.